 On Friday in the Newcomb Ballroom, the Institute of World Languages kicked off their annual Fall Language Symposium.

 The event featured several guest speakers who discussed topics such as the importance of language to the US economy, the benefits of bilingualism, and the state of international education in the 21st century.
-There were also different interactive sessions led by panew1nels of experts along with showcase events for each of UVa’s language departments.
+There were also different interactive sessions led by panels of experts along with showcase events for each of UVa’s language departments.

 Many students however, came to the symposium to simply meet other students passionate about their respective languages.